SyleKu/SyleKu/README.md

 Currently, I am working on:

-- Working on a from-scratch implementation of Proximal Policy Optimization (PPO) with a focus on reproducibility, training stability, and benchmarking.
+- Working on a PPO (Proximal Policy Optimization) implementation from scratch in PyTorch, including benchmarking against Stable-Baselines3 and exploring performance gaps in reinforcement learning.
 - A custom deep learning framework in C++ (including autograd and MNIST training)
 - A reinforcement learning project using a custom Tetris environemnt
 - Building an end-to-end machine learning system for energy load forecasting (data pipeline, feature engineering, model training, API deployment (FastAPI), and an interactive Streamlit dashboard)